What we fund

 • Your annual accounts, independently audited or examined

-• A copy of your Charity Commission annual return If you don’t yet have accounts, please don’t apply until you do as your finances are an important part of our decision making.
+• A copy of your Charity Commission annual return.
+If you don’t yet have accounts, please don’t apply until you do as your finances are an important part of our decision making.

 Work we don’t fund